top of page

 📞 Call (603) 785-1013 or visit Apislaw.com/contact for a free consultation.

-Rabies Vaccination and Compensation Value in Dog Bite Cases
+Rabies Vaccination in Dog Bite Cases

 Dog bites involving unvaccinated animals often lead to larger settlements in New Hampshire.
 The reason is simple: rabies exposure requires an expensive and painful course of treatment that adds both medical and emotional damages to the victim’s claim.